 A business like Vala’s is also very dependent on nature which, of course, can be unpredictable.
 A snowstorm in 1997 caused it to shut down operations a week before Halloween.
 Even during good years, the work, of course, doesn’t stop on November 1st.
 During the off season, they winterize the buildings, repair exhibits, install new projects and plant pumpkins.

-The family owned business continuously adds new attractions while the number of visitors are expected to exceed 200,000 per year.
-Sadly, Tim’s wife, Jan, tragically passed away in 2021.
-The woman that played a critical role as its marketer, merchandise manager, accountant and personnel manager who took the time to learn every employees name was credited with its very existence.
+The family-owned business continuously adds new attractions while the number of visitors is expected to exceed 200,000 per year.
+Jan Vala tragically passed away in 2021.
+The woman who played a critical role as its marketer, merchandise manager, accountant and personnel manager, and who took the time to learn every employee’s name, was credited with its very existence.

 Jan told the Fremont Tribune in a 2005 interview that “It’s the memories and traditions that bring people back.
 We take great pride in our role as a wholesome family entertainment destination.”